User Manual – Durst

 1.1.4.
 Remove unused Print Items from the Production Job

-As of version 1.19.2, the Impose Editor user interface includes a dialog that allows users to choose whether unplaced Print Items should be removed from the newly created Production Job or retained when saving an Imposition.
+As of version 1.19.2, the Impose Editor user interface includes a dialog that allows users to decide whether unplaced Print Items should be removed from the newly created Production Job or retained when saving an Imposition.

 2. Add all desired Print Items to the Imposition and define the required size for the Impose Sheet.